What is scabies?

 How is scabies treated?

-See your health care provider before treating scabies.
-There are a number of lotions or creams that you can buy from pharmacies.
-It is important to read the label carefully and follow directions exactly.
+There are many lotions and creams that you can buy from the pharmacy.
+Always read the label carefully and follow directions exactly.
 Some treatments may not be suitable for children, pregnant women, or breastfeeding women.

 Because adults do not normally get scabies above the neck, you should not have to apply the lotion to your face and scalp.
 However, your health care provider may recommend applying the lotion to the head and scalp of children.